 Significant for a category leader, the tables below show the percentages of new shoppers won over by General Mills across the two respective categories, when activating.

 Big G and Go-Gurt also saw dramatic improvements in purchase cycle, reducing the number of days between average customer purchases.

 “I don’t care what your purchase cycle is, if you shorten it by 72% that’s a huge win.” —KC Glaser

 In addition to condensing the purchase cycle, the yogurt category had a significantly higher share of total purchases during September 2022 compared to the previous eleven months — earning its strong placement on the Category Pacesetters list which represents monthly category performance using Ibotta's first-party SKU-level purchase data including in-store and online sales across all major retail channels.
 Notably, yogurt did not make the Category Pacesetters list in September 2021.

 Brands like General Mills that join the IPN see near-immediate results with greater return on ad spend.

-IPN insights and proprietary data enable brand and retail leaders to identify new opportunities for effective promotional strategies.
-Get in touch with your Ibotta rep or inquire here to learn more.
+Which metrics are most important for your brand?
+IPN insights and proprietary data enable advertisers to identify new opportunities for effective promotional strategies.
+Get in touch here to explore possibilities.